A green apple

 Think About Fat Bodies

-While virtual workspaces continue to be the ‘new norm’ for many businesses, in-person office work will remain a constant for others.
-The design of workspaces is one of the many crucial components of a robust approach to Diversity, Equity, & Inclusion (DEI).
-However, countless body shapes and sizes are rarely considered when designing such spaces, particularly fat bodies.
+While remote workspaces continue to be the ‘new norm’ for many businesses, in-person office work will remain a constant for others.
+The design of workspaces is one of the many crucial components that make a place accessible and inclusive.
+However, our culture of thinness has led countless body shapes and sizes to be neglected when designing such spaces, particularly fat bodies.

 At Your Desk

-An important place to create an inclusive design for fat bodies is at a team member’s desk.
+We spend so much time at our desks; it is crucial that they are designed for the person sitting at them.
 Desk chair size is a persistent issue for fat team members.
 When they do not fit in their assigned desk chair, they can feel physically uncomfortable, experience bruising on their body, and be left with short or long-term physical pain.
-Improper chairs can also be dangerous if they are not made for certain weights.
-They may tip, buckle, or collapse, causing physical harm to the person sitting in the chair.
-Certain chairs and desks can be unusable for fat people.
-More specifically, seats with arms can be a problem as they can pinch or constrain fat bodies and some desks can pose issues because they may not allow sufficient space for someone to fit their legs under them.
+Improperly sized or poorly fitted chairs may tip, buckle, or collapse, creating safety risks.
+Seats with armrests can pinch or restrict larger bodies.
+Furthermore, desks that are inaccessible may not provide sufficient clearance for someone to fit their legs underneath comfortably or safely.

-• Back up your commitment to inclusive spaces by providing seats without arms to accommodate fat bodies and desks that allow fat team members to rest their legs comfortably.
+Back up your commitment to inclusive spaces by providing accessible seating options (e.g., armless, adjustable, with a range of sizes) to accommodate larger team members and desks that allow fat team members to rest their legs comfortably.

 Around the Office

-As with individual desks, comfortable and accessible furniture around the office is also essential.
-This means that communal spaces like dining areas, conference rooms, and relaxation rooms should have furniture like chairs, desks, sofas, and tables that are inclusive of fat people.
+As with individual desks, comfortable, accessible furniture throughout the office is essential.
+This means that communal spaces like dining areas, conference rooms, prayer rooms, nursing rooms, and relaxation rooms should all have furniture like chairs, desks, sofas, and tables that are inclusive of fat people.
 It’s best to avoid stools, tiny benches, or chairs with rigid armrests.
 Creating a fat-inclusive office also means re-thinking every inch of the space.
-Avoid tight corners, a buildup of office paper or material blocking pathways, and tiny bathrooms or bathroom stalls.
-Conference rooms should have enough space for everyone to sit comfortably without touching others or “squeezing” into the room.
+Avoid tight corners, a buildup of office paper or other materials blocking pathways, and small bathrooms or bathroom stalls.
+Conference rooms should have enough space for everyone to sit comfortably without having to touch others or “squeeze” into the room.

 • Invest in size-inclusive furniture around the office.